sleak-lbl/weekly-emails/items/whpc.md

-## Women in HPC Summit Call for Submissions; Poster Submissions Deadline January 31!
+## Women in HPC Summit Poster Submissions Deadline Friday!

 Submissions for posters are now being accepted for the first Women in HPC Summit, to be held April 29-May 1, 2020 in Vancouver, British